-How do you know if you are seeking God or merely seeking to fill the “God-shaped hole” in your heart with something less than Him?
+How do you know if you are seeking God in your life?
+Did you even know He was missing?

 Are you truly seeking God?

 You must love the Lord your God will all your heart, all your soul, all your mind, and all your strength. – Matthew 22:37

 There is only one question you need to ask yourself to find out if you are genuinely seeking God in your life: